 Keep track of which art competitions you’ve entered and which images you’ve entered where.
 This will help you track your successes and learn from the past.
 As time goes on, you can begin to see patterns in the types of art competition and works that are most fruitful for you.
 Additionally, it’s worth saving all the details you usually need in one easy-to-find place, so that with experience entering art competitions gets easier and easier.

 Don’t Know What To Do?
 Check The FAQ!

-Sometimes, forms are not as clear as their creators hoped they would be, or the guidelines for a competition may leave something out.
+Sometimes, forms are not as clear as their creators hoped they would be, or the guidelines for an art competition may leave something out.
 Always go through the FAQ section if there is one, as there’s a good chance your concern is covered there.
 If it isn’t, ask the organizers.
 It’s always better to be sure than to have to guess.
-You’re helping the organizers as well as yourself, because they’ll learn what needs to be clarified.
+You’re helping the organizers as well as yourself because they’ll learn what needs to be clarified.

 To sum it up:

 - Set Aside Time To Do It Right